snapp-more/snapp-more.github.io/data_sharing_policy.md

 We are committed to sharing the results of our research with you and the broader restoration community.

 <u>Summary of Findings:</u> We will provide you with a summary of the key findings from our research.
+All co-authors of each product will get opportunities to contribute effectively before the product is published (see co-authorship policy for more details).
+Any data contributors who choose to not be co-authors will be given a 2-week period to comment on products before submitting for publishing.

 <u>Copies of Publications and Products:</u> We will share with you digital copies of any publications/products that result from this research.